Technology today is constantly under development and tech start-ups, as well as industry giants, are constantly breaking new ground.

 Even with the pandemic still affecting many parts of the world, artists are still creating music and music projects are still being collaborated on.
-As dismal as the lockdown may be, hopefully your sparks of inspiration are still flickering enough to create music on your own…or enough that you can collaborate with others through apps in real time.
+Hopefully your sparks of inspiration are still flickering enough to create music on your own…or enough that you can collaborate with others through apps in real time.
 If multiplayer music making games don’t itch your fancy, then maybe this will.

-Trackd is a community and app that allows up and coming artists to produce high quality music, collaborate with artists from around the world and receive donations from fans all in one platform.
-Created by Trident Cloud in 2015, the tools inside of the app allow artists to find other artists from anywhere in the world and work with them to contribute an element of music they don’t have or the skills to do (guitar, drums, vocals, etc.).
+Trackd is a community and app that allows up-and-coming artists to produce high quality music, collaborate with artists from around the world and receive donations from fans all in one platform.
+Created by Trident Cloud in 2015, the tools inside the app allow artists to find other artists from anywhere in the world and work with them to contribute an element of music they don’t have or the skills to do (guitar, drums, vocals, etc.).